jacotri77/iron_worker_node_twitter_bot/readme.md

 <h3>1.
 Package your Worker</h3><br>

 Let’s package it up inside a Docker image and upload it to a Docker Registry.
 Copy the Dockerfile from appropriate directory (depending on used programming language) of this <a href="https://github.com/iron-io/dockerworker">repository</a> and modify the ENTRYPOINT line to run your script.
-Build your docker image:
+Build your docker image:<br><br>
-`docker build -t USERNAME/IMAGENAME:TAG .` <br>
+`docker build -t USERNAME/IMAGENAME:TAG .` <br><br>
 Replace USERNAME/IMAGENAME with your own Docker info or you can also build off of the lightwieght images iron has for each language (iron/node, iron/go, etc.).
 Those can be accessed <a href="https://github.com/iron-io/dockerworker">here</a>

 You should see the following output in your terminal